pump-io/pump.io/HACKING.md

 # HACKING

-Some quick documentation for hackery of the ActivityPump.
+Some quick documentation for hackery of pump.io.

 ## JAVASCRIPT